jjesse/zscaler_dashboard/README.md

 # Zscaler Mission Control Dashboard

-A comprehensive monitoring and management dashboard for Zscaler Zero Trust services including ZPA (Zero Trust Private Access), ZIA (Zero Trust Internet Access), and ZDX (Digital Employee Experience).
+A comprehensive monitoring and management dashboard for Zscaler Zero Trust services including ZPA (Zero Trust Private Access), ZIA (Zero Trust Internet Access), and ZDX (Digital Employee Experience), leveraging the **Zscaler OneAPI** for unified data access.

 ## Overview

-The Mission Control dashboard provides real-time visibility and insights across your entire Zscaler environment, leveraging the Zscaler OneAPI to aggregate data from multiple services into a unified view.
+The Mission Control dashboard provides real-time visibility and insights across your entire Zscaler environment, utilizing the **Zscaler OneAPI** to aggregate data from multiple services into a unified view.
+This modern approach replaces the need for separate API integrations and provides a streamlined, consistent interface.

 ## Features

+### Unified OneAPI Integration
+- **Single Authentication**: OAuth 2.0 authentication for all Zscaler services
+- **Consistent Data Models**: Standardized data formats across ZPA, ZIA, and ZDX
+- **Simplified Integration**: One API client for all Zscaler services
+- **Real-time Data**: Unified real-time data streaming from all services
+- **Enhanced Security**: Modern OAuth 2.0 with scope-based access control

 ### ZPA (Zero Trust Private Access) Monitoring
 - Application connector status and health